 Delegates appropriate personnel to participate in the LPR for each facility.

-Leads coordination with DC regarding licensee performance assessment inputs for fuel facilities which were inspected by both DFFI and DC during the assessment period.
+Leads coordination with DCO regarding licensee performance assessment inputs for fuel facilities which were inspected by both DFFI and DCO during the assessment period.

 Develops the LPR Letter in accordance with this IMC.